NeoZorK/neozork-hld-prediction/docs/reference/indicators/probability/kelly-indicator.md

 ## Overview

 The Kelly Criterion Oscillator is a probability-based indicator that calculates the optimal position size for trading based on the historical win probability and risk/reward ratio.
-It is visualized в стиле MACD: основная линия, сигнальная линия (EMA), гистограмма и пороговые уровни.
+It is visualized in MACD style: main line, signal line (EMA), histogram and threshold levels.

 ## How It Works